-- Participants must complete a Consent Form, which indicates fitness levels, regular exercise and medical conditions. - All activities are based on a reasonable level of fitness, as stated in the Terms and Conditions. - All participants are advised as to the type of activity they will be undertaking. - The Walk Leader must make a quick assessment when they first meet the group in the morning, taking into account what individuals are wearing, their physical fitness, appearance etc and then take this into account when deciding which routes to follow. - Route plans and walks MUST be flexible and dynamic to take into account varying fitness and energy levels throughout the day, with planned 'escape routes' and options to shorten the route.

-- The Walk Leader to observe and monitor individuals in the early part of the walk, to assess walking pace, balance and ability to deal with differing terrains.
+- Participants must complete a Consent Form, which indicates fitness levels, regular exercise and medical conditions. - All activities are based on a reasonable level of fitness, as stated in the Terms and Conditions. - All participants are advised as to the type of activity they will be undertaking. - The Walk Leader must make a quick assessment when they first meet the group in the morning, taking into account what individuals are wearing, their physical fitness, appearance, hiking experience etc and then take this into account when deciding which routes to follow. - Route plans and walks MUST be flexible and dynamic to take into account varying fitness and energy levels throughout the day, as well as weather/ground conditions, with planned 'escape routes' and options to shorten the route.
+Walk Leaders must NOT feel compelled to complete a planned route or reach a summit/objective if conditions (weather, ground, fitness, ability etc) are not favourable. - The Walk Leader to observe and monitor individuals in the early part of the walk, to assess walking pace, balance and ability to deal with differing terrains.
 Wherever possible, have an easy 'walk in' for the first part of the walk on hill or mountainous days to allow this observation to take place. - The Walk Leader reserves the right to refuse to take a participant whom they consider will be unable to complete the planned activity.